 What if I don’t have insurance?
 Can I still apply?

 If the patient does not have insurance, call our financial counselors at 206-987-3333.
 Before we can process your application for financial assistance, we may have to check if the patient is eligible for Medicaid.
 If they qualify for Medicaid, you may have to apply for that before we can consider financial assistance.

-- Turn in application to any Seattle Children’s entrance desk or registration desk.
+- Turn in application (PDF) or application (Word) to any Seattle Children’s entrance desk or registration desk.